Lea esta hoja informativa en español

 To make it safer, use an unlubricated latex condom (one that does not have lube on it).
 If you perform oral-penile sex without a condom, finish up with your hand (mutual masturbation), or spit semen out and rinse with mouthwash rather than swallowing.

-There have been very rare, but documented cases of HIV being spread from female-to-male and female-to-female during oral-vaginal sex.
+There have been very rare, but documented cases of HIV being transmitted during oral-vaginal sex.
 To make oral-vaginal sex safer, use a dental dam or a condom that has been cut open.
 Dental dams are squares made from latex.
 Put some water- or silicone-based lube on one side of the dental dam or cut-open condom.
 Then stretch the dam or condom over the vulva with the lubed side facing away from your mouth.
 This gives you a thin barrier between your mouth and the vulva.
 Some people use plastic food wrap instead of dental dams or cut-open condoms.
 Plastic food wrap may prevent the transmission of herpes infections, but there is no proof that it can prevent the transmission of HIV.

-Oral-anal sex has been shown to transmit hepatitis Ahepatitis B, and hepatitis C, as well as other infections.
+Oral-anal sex has been shown to transmit hepatitis A, hepatitis B, and hepatitis C, as well as other infections.
 To make oral-anal sex safer, use a dental dam or a condom that has been cut open.
 Put some water- or silicone-based lube on one side of the dental dam or cut-open condom.
 Then stretch the dam or condom over the anus with the lubed side facing away from your mouth.
 This gives you a thin barrier between your mouth and the anus.

 Sex with Sex Toys